alianza/portfolio-lea/content/experiences/2022-04-21_internship-at-dutch-review.md

 ---
-title: DutchReview — from Intern to Editor and Business manager
+title: DutchReview — Internship
 startDate: 21-04-2022
-endDate: ""
+endDate: 30-09-2022
 thumbnail: /images/screen-shot-2022-04-21-at-4.45.40-pm.png
-description: "My first media-related internship at Dutch Review, in Leiden.
-I learnt so much about the digital media landscape, developed an eye for resourceful news, and enjoyed collaborating with other companies. "
+description: "My first step into the world of digital journalism: my internship at Dutch Review in the lovely city of Leiden.
+I became acquainted with the digital media landscape, developed an eye for resourceful news, and was able to collaborate with other companies while doing so. "
 ---
-Interning at DutchReview taught me so many things about digital media and the inner workings of journalism.
+Interning at DutchReview taught me so many things about digital media and the inner workings of journalism.\
+\

-I became very familiar with writing daily news, selecting accurate news sources, and working with social media platform tools.
-I also got the opportunity to visit and review several attractions, which I otherwise would’ve never seen!
+I became very familiar with writing daily news, cultural pieces, and weekly newsletters.
+I learned how to write clearly and adhere to a certain writing style guide.
+Additionally, I became more familiar with SEO writing techniques, sponsored articles, and affiliate links.\
+\
+I also learned how to collect and analyse certain data based on social media engagements which allowed me to gain a clear overview on what needs to be ameliorated.
+All in all, I was gladly part of several social events and attractions in Tilburg, Leiden, and Amsterdam, which I otherwise would’ve never known about!\
+\

-To top off my experience at DutchReview, my colleagues provided me with many laughs, support, and, of course, large amounts of coffee!
+To top off my experience at DutchReview, my colleagues provided me with many laughs, support, and, of course, large amounts of coffee!\
+\
 I am thankful that I was able to continue working at DutchReview as an editor and business development manager, which pushes me in the complex world of journalism and media marketing.